Nephthys: Function

 At the time of the Fifth Dynasty Pyramid Texts, Nephthys appears as a goddess of the Heliopolitan Ennead.
 She is the sister of Isis and companion of the war-like deity, Set.
-As sister of Isis and especially Osiris, Nephthys is a protective goddess who symbolizes the death experience, just as Isis represented the birth experience.
+As sister of Isis and especially Osiris, Nephthys is a protective goddess who symbolizes the death experience, just as Isis represents the birth experience.
 Nephthys was known in some ancient Egyptian temple theologies and cosmologies as the "Helpful Goddess" or the "Excellent Goddess".
-These late ancient Egyptian temple texts describe a goddess who represented divine assistance and protective guardianship.
+These late ancient Egyptian temple texts describe a goddess who represents divine assistance and protective guardianship.

 Nephthys is regarded as the mother of the funerary deity Anubis (Inpu) in some myths.
 Alternatively Anubis appears as the son of Bastet or Isis.
 In Nubia, Nephthys was said to be the wife of Anubis.

 Though usually considered the aunt of Horus, she often appears as his mother.
 She is also seen as a wife of Horus.
 As the primary "nursing mother" of the incarnate pharaonic god, Horus, Nephthys also was considered to be the nurse of the reigning pharaoh himself.
 Though other goddesses could assume this role, Nephthys was most usually portrayed in this function.
 In contrast, Nephthys is sometimes featured as a rather ferocious and dangerous divinity, capable of incinerating the enemies of the pharaoh with her fiery breath.

 New Kingdom Ramesside Pharaohs, in particular, were enamored of Mother Nephthys as is attested in various stelae and a wealth of inscriptions at Karnak and Luxor, where Nephthys was a member of that great city's Ennead and her altars were present in the massive complex.